-What is a uterine septum and vaginal septum?
+What are the uterine septum and vaginal septum?

-A uterine spetum may not even be noticeable during a routine pelvic exam!
 If you’re experiencing infertility or recurrent pregnancy loss, imaging may be part of your diagnostic tests.
-Hysterosalpingography (HSG) —X-rays of the uterus and fallopian tubes — and ultrasound may show a septate uterus; magnetic resonance imaging (MRI) provides a more detailed image and can help your gynecologist distinguish between an arcuate, bicornate, or septate uterus.
+Hysterosalpingography (HSG) —X-rays of the uterus and fallopian tubes — and ultrasonography may show a septate uterus.
+Magnetic resonance imaging (MRI) provides a more detailed image and can help Dr. Aliabadi distinguish between an arcuate, bicornate, or septate uterus.

 Uterine septums generally do not cause health problems and may not require any treatment at all.
-However, if you’re struggling to conceive or experiencing recurrent miscarriages, septum resection surgery can remove the septum and potentially improve your pregnancy outcomes.
+However, if you’re struggling to conceive or experiencing recurrent miscarriages, surgical resection of the uterine septum can remove the septum and potentially improve your pregnancy outcomes.

-Uterine septum surgery (or metroplasty) is an outpatient procedure performed under general anesthesia.
-You will not be awake for the procedure, but you will be able to go home the same day.
-We perform uterine septum removal surgery with laparoscopy, although it can also be performed with hysteroscopic surgery or a combination of the two techniques.
+Uterine septum resection surgery (metroplasty) is an outpatient surgical procedure performed under general anesthesia.
+You will not be awake for the procedure but can go home the same day.
+Dr. Aliabadi performs uterine septum removal surgery with laparoscopy, although it can also be performed with hysteroscopic surgery or a combination of the two techniques.

 What is laparoscopic surgery?